 WHAT ARE THE 2020 DATES?
 IMPORTANT DATES TO KNOW:

-Design Hub at Pier 27 will be open June 7th & 8th, 2018
+Design Hub at Pier 27 will be open to the public June 24 & 25th, 2020

 SFDW is organized by AIGA San Francisco, the professional association for design in partnership with IDSA, the Center for Architecture and AIA, SFFAMA, SEGD, SDN, IXDA, local consulates, design universities, neighborhood associations and museums.

 SFDW has grown to represent a diverse and vibrant industry across many design disciplines.
 Each year the list of participants grows to include design studios, in-house design teams, galleries and art organizations, construction, local retail and restaurants.